lafada/kalapy/docs/source/documentation.rst

-Welcome to Rapido
+Welcome to KalaPy
 =================

-Welcome to the *Rapido's* documentation. *Rapido* is a new web application framework for `Python`_ providing it's own :ref:`Database Abstraction Layer <dal>`, web components based on `Werkzeug`_, templating using powerful `Jinja2`_ template engine and more...
+Welcome to the *KalaPy's* documentation. *KalaPy* is a new web application framework for `Python`_ providing it's own :ref:`Database Abstraction Layer <dal>`, web components based on `Werkzeug`_, templating using powerful `Jinja2`_ template engine and more...